+The ceilings are formed in plasterboard.
+Internal Walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls are partly of plasterboard construction and partly of solid brick construction, plastered on the hard.
+There are areas of timber panelling, laminate panelling and tile wall finishes.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch. determined from the access hatch.
-The floors are of suspended timber construction.
-No sub floor access was available.
+Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The floors are of suspended timber construction overlaid with tongue and groove boarding.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal doors consist of a timber panel and timber- glazed type.
 The door facings and skirting boards are of a timber style.
-The kitchen is fitted with a range of base and wall mounted units with worktops.
+The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
 Chimney Breasts and Fireplaces Visually inspected.

 No testing of the flues or fittings was carried out.
-A wood burning stove is fitted in the lounge.
-All other original fireplace openings within the property have been blocked .
+A multi fuel stove is fitted in the living room.
+Any other original fireplace openings have been blocked and removed.
 Internal Decorations Visually inspected.
-The internal walls and ceilings have a papered and painted finish.
+The internal walls and ceilings have a painted finish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply installed.
-The electricity consumer unit is located in the entrance vestibule.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas supply installed.
-The gas meter is located in the utility room cupboard.
+The electricity consumer unit is located in the entrance hallway.
+Gas There is no gas supply.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains supply.
 Visible pipework is made with copper and PVC materials.
-The ensuite shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with mixer shower.
+The bathroom is fitted with a white suite containing a WC, wash hand basin, bath and shower cubicle with electric shower over.
 There is a toilet fitted with a white WC and wash hand basin.
-A composite sink unit is fitted within the kitchen.